-4. Purchase Agreement
+4. PURCHASE AGREEMENT

 No specific form of agreement is required under Luxembourg law for the transfer of shares or, except in certain particular cases, of assets.
-Standardized purchase agreements are however often used as a negotiation basis.
+Standardised purchase agreements are however often used as a negotiation basis.

-It should be noted that Luxembourg law may be the favored choice of law but given the predominantly international character of acquisitions, the choice of a foreign law to govern the purchase agreement (mostly English and U.S.) is very common.
+It should be noted that Luxembourg law may be the favoured choice of law but, given the predominantly international character of acquisitions, the choice of a foreign law to govern the purchase agreement (mostly English and United States) is very common.

-The general liability which may be incurred by the parties under the purchase agreement can be summarized as follows:
+The general liability which may be incurred by the parties under the purchase agreement can be summarised as follows.

-(a) Liability of the purchaser
+4.1 Liability of the purchaser

 The key exposure for purchasers, and consequently the key area of concern for vendors, is the payment of the purchase price.
-In the event that the purchase price is structured as deferred earn-out consideration, the vendor will need to be diligent in its assessment of the purchaser's creditworthiness and negotiate contractual protections such as parent company guarantees or escrow payments.
+In the event that the purchase price is structured as deferred earn-out consideration, the vendor will need to be diligent in its assessment of the purchaser's creditworthiness and negotiate contractual protections such as parent company guarantees or escrow payments.3